Runhua-Wang/runhua-wang.github.io/_pages/talks.md

 * “Big Data and Empirical Studies on Intellectual Property in the U.S.,” Shanghai International College of Intellectual Property of Tongji University, Shanghai (Virtual Panels), May 28, 2020.
 * “The Use of incoPat Patent Litigation Data,” incoPat Group Co., Online, May 13, 2020.
-* Guest lectured on Comparative Law, Chicago-Kent College of Law, Chicago, March.
-23, 2020.
-* Guest lectured on The TRIPS Agreement, Chicago-Kent College of Law, Chicago, Nov.
-20, 2019.
 * “New Private Law?
 Intellectual Property ‘Common-Law Precedents’ in China,” 10th Annual Asia Pacific Innovation Conference, Peking University, Beijing, China, Oct.
 10-11, 2019.
 * “New Private Law?
 Intellectual Property ‘Common-Law Precedents’ in China,” 5th Annual Texas